 - Tell God all about it.
 Share with him the pain, the raw ugly pain that you are feeling.

-- Read you bible and pray.
+- Read your Bible and pray.
 Then read your Bible and pray again.

 - Ask God to help you heal from the offense and help you to forgive.